Moving to Hilo

 Hilo Hawaii Dump

 There is no curb garbage pickup in Hilo, so you have to sign up with an independent operator or take your garbage to the dump.
-Hawaii promotes recycling but you are on your own finding out where to take it.
 Hawaii refunds 5 cents (HI5 program) on cans and plastic bottles (you pay a 5 cent deposit plus some at the store to pay for the program).
 Hilo has numerous places to take recycling including a site at the dump.

 Hilo Garbage Chute at the dump

 The Hilo Transfer Station is located near Hilo airport at the end of Leilani street.
 Turn toward the airport on Leilani from Hwy 11 and follow the street until you see the sign.
 Taking trash to the transfer station is free for residents.
-In addition to being able dump refuse, there are bins for recylcing glass, cardboard, newspapers, and plastics.
+In addition to being able dump refuse, there are bins for recycling glass, cardboard, newspapers, and plastics.
 Green refuse is accepted and on certain days hazardous waste items are collected.
-There are people available to accept cans and bottles with HI5 refunds as well.

 Back to Top of page